 There are, at the very least, 113 various cannabinoids that have been successfully isolated from the cannabis plant thus far.
 However, in general, we know very little about many of them.
 The most prevalent cannabinoids found in the cannabis species, however, we know much about.
 Let’s take a closer look at which of these cannabinoids can help in pain management.

 When it comes to pain, THC is your friend.
-This well-known cannabinoid is also the one that gives cannabis its widely known and appreciated psychoactive effects.
+This well-known cannabinoid is also the one that gives cannabis its widely known intoxicating effects.
 On various occasions, THC has been proven to provide analgesic effects.
 In many states where medical cannabis has been legalized, there has also been a decrease in the number of both opioids prescribed as well as opioid-related deaths.

 CBD is widely known for its anti-inflammatory effects.
 Inflammation is one of the leading underlying causes of pain.
 CBD, unlike THC, does not produce intoxicating effects; therefore, it is quickly gaining popularity in the role that it can play in pain treatment.